PadJey/Payment/README.md

 - p>
 - Visual Studio Handling
 - Use CSS grid and flex to create layout
-- RGB u (optimised and reusable functions)
+- RGB and Finances (optimised and reusable functions)
 - p/>